 The purpose of this document is to provide guidance on the key personal attributes for VTS operators, as well as the methods to assess these qualities during the recruitment process.

 It aims to support competent authorities, VTS providers and training organizations in identifying and selecting more suitable candidates who possess the necessary skills, attitudes, and competencies to perform effectively in critical maritime environments.

 This document is not intended to replace existing national legislation or established hiring practices but to complement them by offering additional considerations for enhancing the selection process.

+This Guideline is not associated with an IALA Recommendation but is connected to IALA Standard S1040 relating to the implementation and operation of VTS and their associated recommendations, guidelines, and model courses.
+This Guideline is an informative document and reflects best practices, but with which it is not necessary to comply.

 aptitudes for vts operators